elifKurtay/ML_Sleep_Stages_Project/README.md

 - Python 3.7+
 - NumPy module
 - matplotlib
-- Python's scikit-learn, tensorflow, tsfresh, tslearn
+- Python's scikit-learn, tensorflow, dtaidistance

 ### Run the code
 From the root folder of the project